Our speech pathologists (also known as speech therapists) promote functional communication skills for everyday activities and routines.

 - Support the development of pre-language skills in children (such as turn-taking, development of speech sounds)

 - Improve areas of speech, such as articulation (speaking clearly)

 - Support reading and literacy

 - Develop mealtime and feeding skills, including providing modified diets to enable safe eating and drinking

 - Liaise with hospital-based speech pathologists on speech and swallowing disorders

 - Work with a family member and/or caregivers to help the person to communicate as best they can

 - Identify any communication aids that may be useful

-Children with vision impairment often require support with learning concepts and language, as much of communication is aided by vision (for example, pointing at an aeroplane or bird in the sky).
+Very young children or school age children with vision impairment often require support with learning concepts and language, as much of communication is aided by vision (for example, pointing at an aeroplane or bird in the sky).

 Our speech pathologists are skilled in ensuring communication systems such as boards or devices meet the individual’s accessibility needs.
 This may be through increased colour contrast, enlarged images, or reduced visual complexity.